uruc/SOC-Automation-Lab/README.md

    ![Install Sysmon](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603154817.png)

-**After a short installation, verify that Sysmon is installed on the system:**
+**3.1.8 After a short installation, verify that Sysmon is installed on the system:**

    ![Verify Sysmon Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603154953.png)

 With this step, our Windows 10 machine with Sysmon is ready.
 The next step is setting up Wazuh.

-### Step 2: Set Up Wazuh Server
+### 3.2 Step 2: Set Up Wazuh Server

+**3.2.1 Create a Droplet on DigitalOcean:**
-To set up the Wazuh server, we will be using DigitalOcean cloud service.
+To set up the Wazuh server, we will be using DigitalOcean, a popular cloud service provider.
 However, you can use any other cloud platform or virtual machines as well.
-We start by creating a droplet from the menu:
+We start by creating a new Droplet from the DigitalOcean menu:

 ![Create Droplet](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603215218.png)

-We select Ubuntu 22.04 as our operating system:
+We select Ubuntu 22.04 as our operating system for the Droplet:

 ![Select Ubuntu](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603220120.png)

-We use a root password and change the name to Wazuh, then create the droplet:
+We use a root password for authentication and change the Droplet name to "Wazuh", then create the Droplet:

 ![Create Wazuh Droplet](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603220521.png)

+**3.2.2 Set Up a Firewall:**
-Next, we need to set up a firewall to prevent external scan spams:
-From Networking > Firewall > Create Firewall:
+Next, we need to set up a firewall to prevent unauthorized access and external scan spams.
+From the DigitalOcean menu, go to Networking > Firewall > Create Firewall:

 ![Create Firewall](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603220742.png)

-We change the inbound rules to only allow our own IP:
+We modify the inbound rules to allow access only from our own IP address:

 ![Set Inbound Rules](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603220920.png)

-After setting up the firewall, we apply it to our Wazuh server:
+After setting up the firewall rules, we apply the firewall to our Wazuh Droplet:

 ![Apply Firewall](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603221926.png)
 ![Firewall Protection](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603222113.png)

-Now our firewall is protecting our virtual machine.
+Now our firewall is protecting the Wazuh virtual machine.

+**3.2.3 Connect to the Wazuh Server via SSH:**
-From the left side menu, we go to Droplets > Wazuh > Access > Launch Droplet Console.
-This allows us to connect to the server via SSH:
+From the DigitalOcean left-side menu, go to Droplets > Wazuh > Access > Launch Droplet Console.
+This allows us to connect to the Wazuh server using SSH:

 ![Launch Droplet Console](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603223020.png)

+**3.2.4 Update and Upgrade the System:**
-First, we update and upgrade the system:
+First, we update and upgrade the system to ensure we have the latest packages and security patches:
 ```
 sudo apt-get update && sudo apt-get upgrade
 ```
+**3.2.5 Install Wazuh:**
-Next, we start with the Wazuh installer:
+We start the Wazuh installation using the official Wazuh installer script:
 ```
 curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-The installation will start:
+The installation process will begin:

 ![Wazuh Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603224933.png)

-We take down the password that is generated:
+We take note of the generated password for the "admin" user:
 ```
 User: admin
 Password: *******************
 ```

+**3.2.6 Access the Wazuh Web Interface:**
-To log in to Wazuh, we go to our Wazuh server's public IP in a browser with `https://` in front:
+To log in to the Wazuh web interface, we open a web browser and enter the Wazuh server's public IP address with `https://` prefix:

 ![Wazuh Login](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603225355.png)

-Here, click "Proceed" and "Continue":
+Click "Proceed" and "Continue" to bypass the self-signed SSL certificate warning:

 ![Wazuh Login Continue](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603225424.png)

-Use the password that was generated with the username "admin", and we are in:
+Use the generated password with the username "admin" to log in to the Wazuh web interface:

 ![Wazuh Dashboard](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603225621.png)

-Now we have our client machine and Wazuh up and running.
+Now we have our client machine and Wazuh server up and running.
 The next step is to install TheHive.

+### 3.3 Step 3: Install TheHive

+**3.3.1 Create a New Droplet for TheHive:**
-For this, we will create another droplet in DigitalOcean with Ubuntu 22.04:
+We create another Droplet on DigitalOcean with Ubuntu 22.04 for hosting TheHive:

 ![Create TheHive Droplet](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603230036.png)

-Also, enable the firewall that we set up for TheHive.
+Also, enable the firewall that we set up earlier for the TheHive Droplet.

-Now we are going to install some dependencies:
+**3.3.2 Install Dependencies:**
+We start by installing the necessary dependencies for TheHive:
 ```
 apt install wget gnupg apt-transport-https git ca-certificates ca-certificates-java curl software-properties-common python3-pip lsb-release
 ```

 ![Install Dependencies](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603230509.png)

-Next, we start installing Java, Cassandra, Elasticsearch, and TheHive itself.

-**Install Java:**
+**3.3.3 Install Java:**
 ```
 wget -qO- https://apt.corretto.aws/corretto.key | sudo gpg --dearmor -o /usr/share/keyrings/corretto.gpg
 echo "deb [signed-by=/usr/share/keyrings/corretto.gpg] https://apt.corretto.aws stable main" | sudo tee -a /etc/apt/sources.list.d/corretto.sources.list